frotrest/AdnanNike/README.md

 # Project Overview

-**TennisPlus** is a pet project built around a tennis club website.
-It combines an informational part (about the club, coaching staff, news, tournaments) with an e-commerce section for tennis gear, and is designed as a learning project that demonstrates practical React patterns, a clean modern UI, and solid frontend architecture.
+**AdnanNike** is a pet project that inspired by Nike style.
+This project is designed as a learning project that demonstrates practical React patterns, a clean modern UI, and solid frontend architecture.

 ## Purpose

-Provide a convenient, content-rich website for a tennis club: information about the club, coaching staff, schedules, and news, combined with a shop for tennis equipment and apparel.
+Provide a convenient, content-rich website for a tennis club: information about the sport equipment.

 Serve as a portfolio piece showing frontend architecture, component design, state management, and attention to UI/UX detail.